How to Use the Icypeas API with Vibe Coding - No Coding Skills Required

 Then click in the bottom-left next to the stopwatch icon and select “Extended”:

-If you’re on the free version, don’t worry—what follows still works, but you may need more iterations to get a working Python script.
+If you’re on the free version, you cannot chose between "Instant" and "Thinking" but don’t worry—what follows still works, but you may need more iterations to get a working Python script.
 I tested it: with “Thinking extended”, the first version of the generated script worked immediately, whereas with the “Instant” version of the same model (ChatGPT 5.2), I needed 6 iterations before reaching a functional script.
 It seems that in the fast/free mode, ChatGPT tends not to visit web pages online—despite our request—because it wants to save resources.
 Therefore, if you’re on the free plan, two tips:

-• Tell ChatGPT that this task requires the “Thinking” version of its model.
+- Tell ChatGPT that this task requires the “Thinking” version of its model in order to try to force him into the "Thinking" mode.

 I want you to create a Python script that integrates the Icypeas' "Find People" API.